Angularjs-with-Spring/learning/README.md

 # learning
-This repository contains the sample for angular tools like angular routing example anguler cruid example etc.
+This repository contains the sample for angular tools like angular routing example angular cruid example etc.